Francesco99020/Task-Master/README.md

 - Task Management: Create tasks, set deadlines, assign them to team members, and track their progress.
 - Group Collaboration: Create or join groups to collaborate with colleagues, friends, or family members on shared tasks and projects.
 - Dashboard: Get a comprehensive overview of your tasks, upcoming deadlines, and group activities on your personalized dashboard.
-- Notifications: Stay informed about task updates, group activities, and upcoming deadlines through notifications.
+- User Profile: Create user profiles to create your own groups and tasks as well as join others user hosted groups to complete tasks as a team.
-- User Profile: Customize your profile, manage your preferences, and view your task history and performance metrics.
+-
 # Technologies Used:
 - Frontend: React.js, HTML, CSS
 - Backend: Node.js, Express.js
 - Database: MongoDB
 - Authentication: JSON Web Tokens (JWT)
 - API Requests: Axios
 - Version Control: Git, GitHub

 # Installation:
 To run TaskMaster locally, follow these steps: